Bipolar Disorder in Teens

 - A teen must have both depressive and manic symptoms to a varying degree to be diagnosed with the disorder.

-- A mental health professional makes a diagnosis after a mental health evaluation.
+- A mental health provider makes a diagnosis after a mental health evaluation.

 - Treatment may include medicine and talk therapy.